RlyehDoom/ICBuildTools/README.md

 - CMD> git clone https://github.com/RlyehDoom/ICBuildTools.git .
 - Now on IIS create a web site and use this folder as the physical path.
 - Run the web site using you own credentials (APP pool with credentials).
+- Set the website Authentication to Windows only and disable anonymous.
 - Done!

 ### Just create a web site that support ASP.NET C# (Framework 4.0 or greater) and put this files in your main directory.